cghr-toronto/icd/data/README.md

 icd11 --> |icd11to10| icd10;
 ```

-The data contain both ICD-10 and ICD-11 codes with their titles and structures (chapter, entity, etc):
+The data contain two groups of datasets:

+1. ICD codes with their titles and structures (chapter, entity, etc)
-* [icd10](icd10.csv): ICD-10 codes, titles, and structure
-* [icd11](icd11.csv): ICD-11 codes, titles and structure

-There are also data for translating codes between ICD-10 and ICD-11:
+2. ICD mappings for translating between ICD revisions

-* [icd10to11](icd10to11.csv): ICD-10 to ICD-11 mappings
-* [icd11to10](icd11to10.csv): ICD-11 to ICD-10 mappings, ICD-11 codes may map to multiple ICD-10 codes

 Refer to the following files for more information: